Piercall History, Family Crest & Coats of Arms

 Early Origins of the Piercall family

 The surname Piercall was first found in Staffordshire where they held an estate now known as Pearshall, Peshale or Pershall.

 Robert Fitz Gilbert de Corbeil, acquired the manor of Peshale, and his son Robert was the first to begin calling himself de Peshale after the name of this manor.

 Another early record was found in the "Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I." which listed Thomas de Peshale, Staffordshire.

 Early History of the Piercall family

 This web page shows only a small excerpt of our Piercall research.
 Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Piercall History in all our PDF Extended History products and printed products wherever possible.

 Piercall Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Piercall have been found, including Pearsall, Pershall, Persall, Parsil, Parcell, Parcel and many more.

 Early Notables of the Piercall family (pre 1700)

-Outstanding amongst the family at this time was John Persall (1633-1702), alias Harcourt, English Jesuit, born in Staffordshire in 1696.
+Outstanding amongst the family at this time was John Persall (1633-1702), alias Harcourt, English Jesuit, born in Staffordshire in 1633, from of an ancient Catholic family there, vice-provincial of England in 1696.
 He entered the...